bradymholt/geekytidbits.com/README.md

 ### Social Posting

-[Zapier](https://zapier.com) is configured to cross post new blog posts found on the RSS feed to Twitter and LinkedIn.
+[Zapier](https://zapier.com) is configured to cross post new blog posts found on the RSS feed to X and LinkedIn.